Introduction to permissions

 The permissions page can be accessed from the tree by the Account admin:

-Groups were created to be able to join a set of users under certain options for the software as well as certain permission rules.
+Groups were created to be able to join a set of users under certain options for the software as well as certain permission profiles.
 Ultimately Groups are the main control for permissions for the software.

 The group options includes: